Data model

 security_need_t int Traceability

-ecurity_need_auth int Authenticity
+ecurity_need_auth int authentication

 rto int Recovery Time Objective